List of 30 3D Printing Medical Equipment Companies during COVID-19

-As of 3/24, the FDA stated that these swabs are a Class 1 exempt device and they didn’t need to file the Emergency Use paperwork.
-With this progress, Carbon is moving forward to produce swabs working with partners for the first phase of production.
+As of 3/24, the FDA stated that these swabs are a Class 1 exempt device, and they didn’t need to file the Emergency Use paperwork.
+With this progress, Carbon is moving forward to produce swabs working with partners for the first production phase.

 Image source: Protolabs

-Among other efforts, the company worked with a team at the University of Minnesota to develop, test, and tweak six parts for a low-cost ventilator in a matter of days.
+Among other efforts, the company worked with a team at the University of Minnesota to develop, test, and tweak six parts for a low-cost ventilator in a few days.
 The researchers have openly published the design.
-The ventilator relies on a motor to pump widely available manual “Ambu” bags so that hospitals could produce their own in the event of life-or-death shortages (An MIT team is pursuing a similar project.)
+The ventilator relies on a motor to pump widely available manual “Ambu” bags so that hospitals could produce their own during life-or-death shortages (An MIT team is pursuing a similar project.)

 The company is also working with AusDiagnostics, a molecular diagnostics specialist in the UK, to produce a series of plastic cassettes used in COVID-19 testing kits.
 AusDiagnostics is already making nearly 200 testing kits a day.
-But it will be able to ramp up the production, once it starts using the Protolabs parts.
+But it can ramp up the production once it starts using the Protolabs parts.

 Formlabs, a 3D-printer maker, worked with medical experts at USF Health in Tampa and Northwell Health to rapidly develop and test nasal swabs.
-The company was able to quickly produce the swabs at its Ohio facility as it had already registered with the FDA to manufacture certain types of medical products.
+The company could quickly produce the swabs at its Ohio facility as it had already registered with the FDA to manufacture certain types of medical products.

 Image source: Formlabs